- This post contains affiliate links. Read more here.

 Oh, and I never have to worry about her running ahead—which has its benefits.

 Depending on where you call home, spring weather can be quite variable.
-In the Northeast, spring inevitably means rain—so much so that New Englanders add in an extra season called “mud season,” and for good reason.
+In the Northeast, spring often means rain—so much so that New Englanders add in an extra season called “mud season,” and for good reason.
 (If you are looking to help keep the mud-to-dog ratio low, consider a waterproof jacket).

 But the best thing about spring in the Northeast is that warmer weather is in sight, and that means more time outdoors and more daylight.
 And with all of that rain, later spring can be quite beautiful across the region, which is all the more reason to get out and enjoy the scenery.